StimulCross/donation-alerts/packages/api/README.md

 });
 ```

-That's it!
-The widget triggers the alert.
-Check [DonationAlertsSendCustomAlertData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsSendCustomAlertData.html) documentation page to see all the available options you can use with custom alerts.
+That's it — the widget triggers the alert immediately.
+For a complete list of configuration options when sending custom alerts, please refer to the [DonationAlertsSendCustomAlertData](https://stimulcross.github.io/donation-alerts/interfaces/api.DonationAlertsSendCustomAlertData.html) documentation.

 ---

 #### [Centrifugo API](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html)

-Donation Alerts supports real-time notifications over WebSocket protocol.
-To be able to listen to real-time notifications, you must subscribe to the private channels of your choice.
-This API handles this task.
+Donation Alerts supports real-time notifications over the WebSocket protocol.
+To receive these notifications, you must subscribe to the private channels you’re interested in.
+This API simplifies that process.

 > [!IMPORTANT]
-> You must obtain an UUIDv4 client ID to subscribe users.
+> You must obtain a UUIDv4 client ID to subscribe users.
 This client ID is **NOT** the same as your Donation Alerts application client ID.
-Read more in the official Donation Alerts [documentation](https://www.donationalerts.com/apidoc#advertisement).
+For more details, consult the official Donation Alerts [documentation](https://www.donationalerts.com/apidoc).

-> [!NOTE]
+> [!TIP]
-> If you need to listen to real-time Donation Alerts notifications, consider using [@donation-alerts/events](https://stimulcross.github.io/donation-alerts/modules/events.html) package.
-This library makes it very straightforward to listen to supported Donation Alerts channels without any extra actions.
+> If you need to listen to real-time Donation Alerts notifications, consider using the [@donation-alerts/events](https://stimulcross.github.io/donation-alerts/modules/events.html) package.
+It offers a straightforward way to subscribe to Donation Alerts channels without additional configuration.

-To subscribe to private channels you can use [subscribeUserToPrivateChannels](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html#subscribeUserToPrivateChannels) method:
+To subscribe to private channels, use the [subscribeUserToPrivateChannels](https://stimulcross.github.io/donation-alerts/classes/api.DonationAlertsCentrifugoApi.html#subscribeUserToPrivateChannels) method:

 ```ts
 const userId = 123456789;